 Tess's physicality is referred to so frequently in the novel that it's hard not to think of her attractiveness as her defining characteristic.
-Some characters in the novel aren't able to see past her good looks.
+And a bunch of characters in the novel aren't able to see past her smokin' good looks.
 The scene in which she first meets Alec D'Urberville is the first instance of this:

 She had an attribute which amounted to a disadvantage just now; and it was this that caused Alec D'Urberville's eyes to rivet themselves upon her.
 It was a luxuriance of aspect, a fullness of growth, which made her appear more of a woman than she really was.
 She had inherited the feature from her mother without the quality it denoted.
 It had troubled her mind occasionally, till her companions had said that it was a fault which time would cure.
 (5.63)